-If you are perpetually present on the internet surfing different websites and consuming content, it is plausible that, at some point in time, you must have stumbled upon certain words, phrases, and terminologies, that you are unaware of.
+If you are perpetually present on the internet surfing different websites and consuming content, it is plausible that, at some point in time, you must have stumbled upon certain words, phrases, and terminologies that you are unaware of.
 At such times, more often than not, you feel the need to look them up on the internet to get the context right.
 While this isn’t aggravating for most people, it can sometimes become a tedious process when there are too many unknowns in a blog post.
-So, to help you get the right information about the unknowns, and have a better context with what you read, here’s WebCheck AI, to assist and simplify the experience.
+So, to help you get the right information about the unknowns, and have a better context with what you read, here’s WebCheck AI to assist and simplify the experience.

 What is WebCheck AI?

-WebCheck AI is essentially a Chrome extension that you can install on Google Chrome (and other Chromium-based browsers like Opera, Vivaldi etc.), just like you would with any other browser extension.
+WebCheck AI is essentially a Chrome extension that you can install on Google Chrome (and other Chromium-based browsers like Opera, Vivaldi, etc.), just like you would with any other browser extension.
 It is developed by the people over at Edicratic — an online platform that reviews college essays to help students with the admission process.

-With WebCheck AI, the company aims to help those who spend a lot of time reading on the internet, by offering them information about the unknowns (words, phrases, terminologies) in an article/post, to provide better context.
-By doing so, it takes away the need for users to Google the things they are oblivious to, and in turn, allows them to focus better on reading, without having to leave the current browser tab.
+With WebCheck AI, the company aims to help those who spend a lot of time reading on the internet by offering them information about the unknowns (words, phrases, terminologies) in an article/post to provide better context.
+By doing so, it takes away the need for users to Google the things they are oblivious to, and in turn, allows them to focus better on reading without having to leave the current browser tab.

 One of the best things about the extension is that it is available for absolutely free.
 What this means is that once you install it on your browser, you can use it unlimitedly to get context/information across different websites and blog posts over the internet.
-Moreover, since the service leverages the power of machine learning and comprises a trained model to get better over time, it is bound to improve gradually as more people get on board and starting using it.
+Moreover, since the service leverages the power of machine learning and comprises a trained model to get better over time, it is bound to improve gradually as more people get on board and start using it.